zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ### beta

-We can open the beta channel to provide early version and to stabilize he version priori t o be move to the stable channel
+We can open the beta channel to provide early version and to stabilize the version priori to be move to the stable channel

 ### dev